genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 * Become familiar with the environment of the Apollo annotation tool.
 * Understand Apollo’s functionality for the process of manual annotation.
 * Learn to corroborate and modify computationally predicted gene models using all available gene predictions and biological evidence available in Apollo.
-* Navigate through this user guide using the 'Table of Contents' at the bottom of the page
+* Navigate through this user guide using the 'Table of Contents' at the bottom of this page.

 ---